MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/considerations-calling-plan.md

   - ms.lync.lac.AddressAndLocation
   - Calling Plans
   - Direct Routing
-description: "Learn about emergency calling, including information about emergency addresses, emergency call routing, and dynamic emergency calling."
+description: "Learn about considerations to take into account with emergency calling for Calling Plan, including dynamic emergency calling and emergency call routing."
 ---

 # Considerations for Calling Plans

-The following sections describe how to manage emergency calling for Microsoft Calling Plan users.
+This article describes how to manage emergency calling for Microsoft Calling Plan users.
 To find out if Microsoft Calling Plans are the right solution for your business, see [PSTN connectivity options](pstn-connectivity.md).

 ## Emergency call enablement for Calling Plans